Codirector Of Construction: Tomás Carranza, Javier Montero

 Quality Control: Laboratorios Cogesur

-From the architect.
+Text description provided by the architects.
 On a marvelous place like a piece of earthly paradise, at Cádiz, we have built an infinite plane facing the infinite sea, the most radical house we have ever made.
 At the very edge of the waters of the Atlantic Ocean, where the sea unites the new and the old continent, emerges a stone platform.
 At the place where all the ships from the Mediterranean used to pass and still pass by as they head off into the Atlantic.

 There we have erected a house as if it were a jetty facing out to sea.
 A house that is a podium crowned by an upper horizontal plane.
 On this resoundingly horizontal plane, bare and denuded, we face out to the distant horizon traced by the sea where the sun goes down.
 A horizontal plane on high built in stone, Roman travertine, as if it were sand, an infinite plane facing the infinite sea.
 Nothing more and nothing less.